How To Adjust a Callaway Rogue ST Driver (Adjustment Guide – Loft & Lie)

 4. When you have turned the hosel to your required loft, slot the shaft back into your club head.
 Your new loft will be display through the window on most drivers.

 5. Put the screw back in place and tighten with the wrench by turning clockwise.
-When it is fully tight, you will hear a crank that sounds like the driving is cracking.
+When it is fully tight, you will hear a crank that sounds like the driver is cracking.
 At this point, the screw is as tight as needed.